-OnePlus 6 gets a selfie portrait mode: Here’s a look at the photos
+OnePlus 6 gets a selfie portrait mode in OTA update: Here’s a look at the photos

 We have seen Portrait feature was initially limited to smartphones with dual-rear cameras, where a combination of a telephoto and wide-angle lens or an RGB and monochrome sensor are used.
 With selfies though, not all players are offering dual cameras, especially on the front, and instead the ‘Portrait mode’ is driven by software.
 This is the case with the OnePlus 6 as well.
 With the new update, you can take a selfie now and blur out the rest of the people or the background.

-OnePlus 6: How does the Portrait selfie work out?
+OnePlus 6: How does the Portrait selfie work?

 The camera has a Video, Photo and Portrait mode.
 In the Portrait mode, you can now turn on the selfie camera as well.
 When creating a depth effect, remember, it will only work if you have a background which the camera can blur out.
 For instance, if you take a selfie against the wall, the depth effect will not be so prominent or sharp.
 However, if you have something to blur out, the OnePlus 6’s front camera does a pretty good job.

 The Selfie Portrait are sharp, there’s enough detail in the photos and the colour reproduction is fairly accurate.
 But, the camera’s software does struggle with edges when creating this Portrait effect.
-For instance in some of the selfies, my hair, the edges of ears, etc are a bit blurred and it does not get the outline of the person entirely right.
+For instance, in some of the selfies, my hair, the edges of ears, etc are a bit blurred and it does not get the outline of the person entirely right.

 So how many people can fit into these OnePlus 6 ‘Portrait selfies’?
 If two people are standing really close and manage to get the angle right, the selfie camera will not blur the second person out, though it does struggle with edges.
 If the second person is at a distance, the OnePlus 6 selfie camera will blur them out in the Portrait mode.
 One thing I will say is that the blur effect does seem a bit fake, especially two people are in the photos.
 It is driven by software, so this does look odd in some photos.